-The consolidated statement of net assets presents the consolidated assets, liabilities, and net assets of the University at June 30, 2020, 2019, and 2018.
+The consolidated statement of net assets presents the consolidated assets, liabilities, and net assets of the University at June 30, 2021, 2020, and 2019.
 The consolidated net assets are displayed in two parts: without donor-imposed restrictions and with donor-imposed restrictions.
-Net assets without donor-imposed restrictions result from revenues that were not restricted by donors or the donor-imposed restrictions have expired; as well as capital assets purchased with net assets with donor-imposed restrictions and revenues where the satisfaction of donor stipulations was satisfied when the assets were placed into operation.
+Net assets without donor-imposed restrictions result from revenues that were not restricted by donors or the donor-imposed restrictions and revenues where the satisfaction of donor stipulations was satisfied when the assets were placed into operation.
 Net assets with donor-imposed restrictions are contributions and other inflows of assets whose use by the University is limited by donor-imposed stipulations that require the University use or expend the donated assets as specified and are satisfied either by the passage of time or by actions of the University.
 The consolidated statement of net assets, along with all of the University's consolidated financial statements, is prepared under the accrual basis of accounting, whereby revenues are recognized when earned and expenses are recognized when incurred by the University, regardless of when cash is exchanged.